Ginger is a staple food in many households. It adds a bite to any dish and is known for its health benefits.

 Look out for a change of texture when checking if your ginger root has spoiled.
 Ginger root should feel firm.
 As soon as it goes soft and mushy, throw it in the bin.

-The next sign to look out for is the color.
-If your ginger root has turned a dark yellow or gray, it has probably turned bad.
+The next clue to watch for is the hue.
+If your ginger has become a dark yellow or gray, it may be spoiled.

 There may be a bit of confusion when it comes to storing ginger root.
 At the grocery store, ginger is kept at room temperature; however, the best place for your ginger roots to thrive is in the fridge.

 Remember: keep its brown skin intact to retain quality for longer.